HamiltonCory/lookinglass-website/README.md

    - Do you offer free credits? ($1 welcome bonus)
    - What is spending protection?
 2. **Models & Features**
    - Which models are included?
-(20 total: 14 ChatGPT, 6 O-series)
+(22 total: 11 GPT chat, 5 GPT-5 reasoning, 6 O-series)
    - Can I use different models in different conversations?
    - How do I control AI memory?
 (Smart memory: 500 tokens minimum, adjustable in 500-token increments)
 3. **Privacy & Security**